 The Wells Street Bridge has been around more than 100 years as it was built in 1884.
 Today the bridge is a piece of history and considered a historic landmark.

-According to countless tales the Wells Street Bridge is not just a piece of history it is among the many haunted places in Fort Wayne.
+According to countless tales the Wells Street Bridge is not just a piece of history it is among the many of the most haunted places in Indiana.

 Unlike many of the ghosts and apparitions located at other haunted destinations, the rumored ghost at the Wells Street Bridge is a dog…